Webinar: The Power of APIs In Modern eDiscovery

 APIs — everyone talks about them, but what exactly do they do?
 And why should legal teams care about them?
 These are the questions we set out to answer in this month’s webinar — “The Power of APIs in Modern eDiscovery.”
 We were lucky to be joined by two seasoned experts in the legal tech space: Mark Pike, Senior Product Counsel at Slack and Bob Brownstone, Technology & eDiscovery Counsel at Fenwick & West LLP, to reveal why APIs are the key to collecting from emerging technologies.

 - An API (Application Programming Interface) is essentially how one application talks to another application, website, or operating system.
 In the case of eDiscovery, it’s the best way to defensibly extract data from a data source.

 - Screengrabs are a primitive method of collection.
-Legal teams can run into authentication issues in court, but also miss key evidence by not having a system that is constantly archiving and syncing data over time.
+Legal teams can run into authentication issues in court and also miss key evidence by neglecting to sync and archive data over time.